AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.4/ex5.md

 ![3-17-vsc-run-project.png](./images/vsc15.png)

 From the list of storage accounts, select the one that you have created as part of [13.1.4 Setup your Azure Storage Account](./ex1.md).
-Your storage account is named `--demoProfileLdap--aepstorage`, for instance: **mmeewisaepstorage**.
+Your storage account is named `--aepUserLdap--aepstorage`, for instance: **mmeewisaepstorage**.

 ![3-22-vsc-select-storage-account.png](./images/vsc16.png)